Cohomological and geometric invariants of simple complexes of groups: Introduction

 \begin{corollary}[Corollary~\ref{cor:support}] Let $X$ be a $G$-CW-complex that is a cocompact model for $\eg$.
 Then where $X_{\mathrm{sing}}^H \subseteq X^H$ consists of all points whose stabiliser strictly contains $H$. \end{corollary}

 Another application of Theorem~\ref{thm:introrigidgen} is the construction of new counterexamples to the strong form of Brown's conjecture via the notion of \emph{reflection-like actions}.
 Here the removal of thinness assumption is the key to obtaining a systematic approach to constructing such examples.
 Reflection-like actions are generalisations of groups acting by reflections on Euclidean spaces.
-We refer the reader to Section~\ref{sec:reflikeactions} for the precise definition and examples.
+The precise definition and examples can be found in Section~\ref{sec:reflikeactions}.

 \begin{theorem}[Theorem~\ref{thm:reflikemain}] Let $F$ be a finite group admitting a reflection-like action on a compact, connected, flag simplicial complex $L$ of dimension $n \geqslant 1$.
 Let $W_L$ be the right-angled Coxeter group associated to $L$ and $G=W_L\rtimes F$ be the associated semi-direct product.
 Suppose that $\nH^n(L)=0$.
 Then